Department of Linguistics

 Trevor compiled the first dictionary of Auslan which was also the first signed language dictionary in the world that used the principle of sequencing signs according to language internal principles, such as handshape, systematically throughout.
 The dictionary has been constantly expanded ever since and has appeared in several editions in book, CD-ROM and internet-based formats.
 The latest version, called Auslan Signbank, can be found at www.auslan.org.au

 Professor Johnston has made significant public and academic contributions both in Australia and internationally in the field of sign linguistics, language policy, and the professional development of teachers of the deaf and teachers of signed languages.
 He has conducted research in the areas of sign language lexicography, sociolinguistic variation, the grammar of signed languages and in the implementation of and evaluation of Auslan/English bilingual education programs.

 In recent years Trevor has concentrated on documentary linguistics in order to strengthen the empirical basis of Auslan description.
 This has resulted in the creation of an Auslan corpus deposited at the Endangered Languages Archive which can be viewed at http://elar.soas.ac.uk/.

 Corpus-based research is ensuring that the content of Auslan teaching curricula and assessment instruments (e.g. child sign language developmental checklists, interpreter Auslan proficiency tests) are properly normed and evidence-based.

 - an ARC Discovery project comparing variation and grammatical change in corpora of Auslan and British Sign Language—a closely related signed language (with Prof Bencie Woll, Director, Deafness Cognition and Language research centre, University College London)

-Doctoral corpus-based research projects that Professor Johnston is supervising include:
+Doctoral corpus-based research projects that Professor Johnston has recently supervised include:

 - an investigation of the morphology of aspectual sign modifications in Auslan and its relationship to gesture (Michael Gray)